alexking/good-and-cheap/README.md

 ![cover-image](readme-2.png)

-**This data is a work in progress, not all recipes have been added yet, and since they were converted by hand from the PDF, there may be some typos, inaccuracies, etc.**
+**This data is a work in progress, not all recipes have been added yet, and since they were converted by hand from the PDF, there may be some typos, inaccuracies, format inconsistencies, etc.**

 Issues and pull requests are welcome!